Captain Beany: Biography

-In 2015 Beany raised £3,600 for charity by having 60 baked bean images tattooed on his head.
+In 2015, Beany raised £3,600 for charity by having 60 baked bean images tattooed on his head.
 Those sponsoring him had their initials inked inside one of the baked beans.

-In 2018 Beany appeared on a Christmas special of Blind Date as one of the choices.
+In 2018, Beany appeared on a Christmas special of Blind Date as one of the choices.
 He wasn't chosen.

 In 2022, Captain Beany appeared on Inside the Superbrands.
+In the same year he was mentioned in one of the final rounds of the Jackbox Party Pack 9 game Fibbage 4.

+In May 2024, Beany auditioned for the seventeenth series of Britain’s Got Talent where he sang an original song about baked beans and how he loved to eat them for every single meal of the day.
+He received four red buzzers and did not progress to the next round.

 Eccentric of the year

 In April 2009, Beany was awarded the title of "Great British Eccentric of the Year" by the Eccentric Club in London.
 He also officially transformed his council flat into the Baked Bean Museum of Excellence, with British writer Danny Wallace presiding over the opening ceremony.